kraken-robotics/The-Kraken-Pathfinding/README.md

 - curvature piecewise continuity (piecewise G2 continuity) ;
 - handles forward and backward movement.

 Currently, Kraken finds a trajectory between from a position and an orientation to a position.
 Which means that, for example, you can't force the orientation at the end point.
+A next version will expand the possibilities.

 ![Trajectory example](https://raw.githubusercontent.com/PFGimenez/The-Kraken-Pathfinding/master/resources/example.png)